Southwest border encounters see early drop following end of Title 42

 “While Title 42 has ended, the conditions that are causing hemispheric migration at unprecedented levels have not changed.
 We continue to see more displaced people in the hemisphere than we have in decades, but we are working closely with our foreign partners to address these movements,” he said.

-The administration has worked to address high migration numbers both by increasing lawful immigration pathways as well as limiting asylum.
+The administration has worked to address high migration numbers both by increasing lawful immigration pathways and limiting asylum.